dmx-systems/dmx-documentation/docs/devel.rst

 From the developer's view a DMX plugin is just a directory on your hard disc.
 The directory can have an arbitrary name and exist at an arbitrary location.
 By convention the plugin directory begins with ``dm4-`` as it is aimed to the DMX 4 platform.
 The directory content adheres to a certain directory structure and file name conventions.
 The files are text files (xml, json, properties, java, js, css) and resources like images.

-To create the //DMX Tagging// plugin setup a directory structure as follows:
+To create the *DMX Tagging* plugin setup a directory structure as follows:

 .. code-block:: text